5 Days In The French Riviera

 In this part of the Riviera, the coastline is dotted with glamorous resort towns, while the overlooking hills are dotted with some of the most expensive real estate on the planet.

-Logistics: the entire journey is just 90 km’s, but we’ll drive on the more scenic coastline in the morning to enjoy the views and use the speedy (tolled) highway to get back in the evening after a full day of touring.
+The entire journey is just 90 km.
+Drive on the more scenic coastline in the morning to enjoy the views and use the speedy (tolled) highway to get back in the evening after a full day of touring.

 So for us ‘common folks’, park the car near the new port (Port Canto) and walk along the famous Promenade de la Croisette.
 To your left – Cannes’ beaches (what’s left of them) and to your right – boutique after boutique of luxury goods, million-dollar cars and hotels and their cafes that don’t really welcome non-well-dressed clientele.
 The most famous residents of the promenade are the Martinez and Carlton hotels – living monuments of Cannes’ long history of glamorous tourism.